burlachenkok/exploring-python3/python3-note.md

 External declaration in form `cdef extern from "math.h":     double sin(double x)` declares the `sin()` function in a way that makes it available to Cython code.
 It instructs Cython to generate C code that includes the `math.h` header file.

 The C compiler will see the original declaration in math.h at compile time.
-Importantly Cython does not parse "math.h" therefore it requires such a separate definition in such form.
+Importantly, Cython does not parse "math.h"; therefore, it requires such a separate definition in such form.

 It is possible to declare and call any C library functions as long as the module that Cython generates is properly linked against the shared or static library.

 ### Example of Function Integration in Cython and Python
 ```
 # Source File: integration.pyx
-# Depencies:
+# Dependencies:
 #  python -m pip install cython

 import time